Hospitals

 Preparing your child for hospital stays

 This NHS video is to help parent carers know what to expect.
-The Evelina Children’s hospital also have a useful information that would apply to all hospitals.
-Mencap also offer several booklets to help parent carers prepare.
-The BBC have a guide for parent carers too.
+The Evelina Children’s hospital have a useful information that would apply to all hospitals, Mencap several booklets to help parent carers prepare (see bottom of the linked page) and the BBC also have a guide for parent carers too.

 Easy Read Guides